Pope returns to private library for audience as virus surges

-ROME (AP) — Pope Francis urged people follow recommendations from governments and health authorities to prevent coronavirus infections as he returned to his private library for his Wednesday general audience amid a surge of infections in Europe.
+ROME (AP) — Pope Francis urged people to follow recommendations from governments and health authorities to prevent coronavirus infections as he returned to his private library for his Wednesday general audience amid a surge of infections in Europe.

 The Vatican announced last week that Francis, 83, was suspending public audiences and would celebrate all upcoming liturgies without throngs of faithful present.
 It made the decision after someone who attended the pope’s Oct.
 21 audience tested positive, 13 Swiss Guards who protect the pope came down with the virus and Italy re-imposed new restrictions on gatherings to try to tame resurging infections.